maxamillion32/stamplay-aboutme/README.md

 **Send Email configuration**

-	to: {{entry.data.to}} //The recipient address taken from the form entry
+	to: {{coinstance.to}} //The recipient address taken from the form entry
-	from: {{user.email}} //Will be replaced with logged user's email
+	from: {{coinstance.email}} //Will be replaced with logged user's email
-	name: {{entry.data.name}} //The sender's name taken from the form entry
+	name: {{coinstance.name}} //The sender's name taken from the form entry
 	Subject: "New contact from your AboutPage!"
-	Body: {{entry.data.message}} //The sender's message taken from the form entry
+	Body: {{coinstance.message}} //The sender's message taken from the form entry

 ### When a user creates his AboutPage, share on his Facebook Timeline